Weisfeiler and Leman Go Neural: Higher-order Graph Neural Networks: Conclusion

 \section{Conclusion}

 We presented a theoretical investigation of GNNs, showing that a wide class of GNN architectures cannot be stronger than the $1$-WL.
 On the positive side, we showed that, in principle, GNNs possess the same power in terms of distinguishing between non-isomorphic (sub-)graphs, while having the added benefit of adapting to the given data distribution.
 Based on this insight, we proposed $k$-GNNs which are a generalization of GNNs based on the $k$-WL.
 This new model is strictly stronger then GNNs in terms of distinguishing non-isomorphic (sub-)graphs and is capable of distinguishing more graph properties.
 Moreover, we devised a hierarchical variant of $k$-GNNs, which can exploit the hierarchical organization of most real-world graphs.
-Our experimental study shows that $k$-GNNs consistently outperform $1$-GNNs and beat state-of-the-art neural architectures on large-scale molecule learning tasks.
+Our experimental study shows that $k$-GNNs consistently outperform $1$-GNNs.
 Future work includes designing task-specific $k$-GNNs, e.g., devising $k$-GNNs layers that exploit expert-knowledge in bio- and chemoinformatic settings.